Is My Anxiety Going to Get Worse Over Time?

 However, anxiety is a very serious condition.
 It can have a lot of causes and types.
 Each type of anxiety would have slightly different causes, symptoms, triggers, and treatment plans.
 Similarly, it will change differently with time.

-This article will talk about anxiety, its causes, and its symptoms.
+This article with Positive Reset Mental Health Clinic will talk about anxiety, its causes, and its symptoms.
 Then, we will discuss how each type of anxiety disorder changes over time.